 Triple dividend from adaptation investments, according to the report:

-Avoided losses – establishing early warning, for example, during natural calamities will prevent many losses and damages to lives and infrastructures.
+Avoided losses – Establishing early warnings, for example, during natural calamities, will prevent many losses and damage to lives and infrastructures.

 Economic benefits – Reducing flood and other natural risks will protect investments, infrastructure, and land.
 The construction of the Thame Barrier in London and the Maeslant flood defence in the Netherlands are good examples of this.

-Investing in innovative agriculture methods and technology, such as drip irrigation, preserves precious water and promotes its sustainable use to manage water in dry and drought-prone areas better.
+Investing in innovative agriculture methods and technology, such as drip irrigation, preserves precious water and promotes its sustainable use to better manage water in dry and drought-prone areas.

 Social and environmental benefits – restoration and protection of mangroves along the coastlines can help prevent coastal erosion and flooding while enhancing the ocean ecosystem.
 The benefits will be ten times the cost of implementation.